snoozbuster/blender-file-reader/README.md

 created using WinForms that can do the same thing without creating massive HTML files.
 It's not perfect, and there's still a few things I've left unfinished or haven't fully fleshed out; in this regard the HTML renderer is superior.

+This particular version of the library uses `DynamicObject`; this allows you to pretend the objects returned by the library are in fact the structures defined in the file.
+Instead of `obj["field1.field1"].Value` you can instead just write `obj.field1.field2`.
+Additional type information is kept as well.

 I've unloaded the HTML renderer project from the solution and edited it to produce a warning when built in case someone is updating their source code and misses the new, useful browser.
 For the most part, you shouldn't need to touch it.